ShabaniLab/summer_qcamp/tracks/tr3_state_and_process_characterization.md

 In this track we will formalize how to perform such operations in a systematic manner.

-This topic has strong link to the study of noise and errors in quantum circuits that we will aboard in the next track, so you may need to go back and forth between the two tracks at one point.
+This topic has strong links to the study of noise and errors in quantum circuits that we will cover in the next track.
+Therefore, you may need to go back and forth between the two tracks at some point.

 ## References

-Fully characterizing the state of a quantum state requires to perform a tomography of the state.
-The procedure is called Quantum State Tomography (QST).
+Fully characterizing the state of a quantum state requires performing a tomography of the state.
+This procedure is called Quantum State Tomography (QST).
-The following reference introduces it on both single qubit and two qubits system. http://research.physics.illinois.edu/QI/Photonics/tomography-files/amo_tomo_chapter.pdf
+The following reference introduces it on both single qubit and two qubits
+system:
+http://research.physics.illinois.edu/QI/Photonics/tomography-files/amo_tomo_chapter.pdf

 In some cases we are not only concerned with the state prepared by the circuit,